PROJECT CASE STUDY

 03

-Explore existing HSE resources and support systems available to post-ED patients and identify gaps or areas for improvement
+Explore existing HSE resources to post-ED patients and identify gaps or areas for improvement

 04